zackNarcos/anna/README.md

 add a new library to the workspace: `nx g @nrwl/angular:lib core`

-add a new component to the my-lib library: `nx g @nrwl/angular:component ad-side-bar --project=ui`
+add a new component to the my-lib library: `nx g @nrwl/angular:component bloc-small-category --project=blocs`